martinaverna/climate-change-in-the-european-debate/README.md

 by Sercan Kiyak and Martina Verna

-How is climate change discussed in the European debate?
+How is climate change discussed in the European debate? <br>
 We examined the European Parliament's data using SQL queries and we collected our insights in a *Jupyter Notebook*.